FrankLef/cookiecutter-pkg/README.md

 Every thing should work fine now.
 However, it is not rare that the following exception shows up again

-    Import "mypckg" could not be resolved Pylance(reportMissingImports)
+    Import "mypkg" could not be resolved Pylance(reportMissingImports)

 **See the section [reportMissingImports](Help-reportMissingImports) below on how to solve this common problem.**